department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

   - url: /disability-benefits/apply/claim-types/predischarge-claim/
     title: Predischarge Claim
     description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
+  - url: /vocational-rehab-and-employment/vetsuccess/
+    title: VetSuccess on Campus
+    description: Find out if our counselors can help you transition from military to college life.
+  - url: /vocational-rehab-and-employment/family-members/
+    title: Family Members
+    descripton: Help your family members find out if they qualify for certain counseling services, training, and education benefits.
 ---

 <div class="va-introtext">